hopsoft/ellington/README.md

 ### Lexicon

-- **Context/Passenger** - The passenger that will be riding through our virtual subway.
+- **Context/Passenger** - The passenger that will be riding on our virtual subway.
-- State
+- **State** - The status or disposition assigned to the passenger.
 - Network
 - Route
 - Line